SUNDAY, SEPTEMBER 14, 2025

 1100-1200 | CONCURRENT SESSIONS: TRACKS 2A & 2B |

-TRACK 2B: Treating Patient Rooms as their Homes While patient- and family-centered care is a well-established focus in clinical settings, its integration into non-clinical departments—such as Building Services—has often been overlooked.
-Building Services staff, responsible for maintaining hospital environments, directly interact with patients and families during their hospital stays.
-Ensuring these interactions align with patient centered principles is essential to improving overall patient experience and satisfaction.
+TRACK 2B: Treating Patient Rooms as their Homes While patient- and family- centred care is a well-established focus in clinical settings, its integration into non-clinical departments, such as Building services, has often been overlooked.
+Building services staff, responsible for maintaining hospital environments, directly interact with patients and families during their hospital stays.
+Ensuring these interactions align with patient-centered principles is essential to improving the overall patient experience and satisfaction.
 To enhance professionalism, this policy outlines a departmental script for staff interactions with patients and families during maintenance services.
 After attending this session, attendees will be able to:

 |